 OCD involves a pattern of unwanted thoughts (obsessions) followed by repetitive behaviors (compulsions).
 These thoughts and corresponding behaviors may take up a lot of time and energy, and interfere with your ability to carry out daily activities.
 OCD symptoms often center around certain themes such as cleanliness, a need for order or security, fear of losing control, or anxiety related to engaging in abnormal or offensive behavior.

-Examples of compulsive behaviors include excessive hand washing that interferes with skin integrity, repeatedly checking doors/lights/living spaces in a manager that interferes with an ability to leave or move forward, counting/praying repeatedly.
+Examples of compulsive behaviors include excessive hand washing that interferes with skin integrity, repeatedly checking doors/lights/living spaces in a manner that interferes with an ability to leave or move forward, counting/praying repeatedly.

 Mental health professionals often use a structured interview which involves asking standard questions to assess if your symptoms are consistent with OCD.
 These questions determine the severity, nature, and duration of your symptoms.